Logarithmic Akizuki--Nakano vanishing theorems on weakly pseudoconvex K\"{a}hler manifolds: Global vanishing theorem

-Now we focus on the weakly pseudoconvex K\"ahler manifolds.
-Firstly we have \begin{theorem} Let $X$ be a weakly pseudoconvex K\"ahler manifold and $F$ is a positive line bundle on $X$.
+Now, focusing on weakly pseudoconvex K\"ahler manifolds, we begin to prove Theorem \ref{main2}.
+Firstly, we have \begin{theorem} Let $X$ be a weakly pseudoconvex K\"ahler manifold and $F$ be a positive line bundle on $X$.
 Let $D$ be a simple normal crossing divisor on $X$.
 We have